pypa/packaging.python.org/source/additional.rst

 download page.
 Using these installers allows users to avoid the need to set up a suitable environment to build extensions locally.

+The extensions provided in these installers are typically compatible with the CPython Windows installers published on python.org.

 For projects which don't provide their own Windows installers (and even some which do), Christoph Gohlke at the University of California provides a `collection of Windows installers